 For more information about Carleton’s Institute of Political Economy, please visit our website at: https://carleton.ca/politicaleconomy/.

-The applicant should have a PhD in a relevant discipline, a record of internationally-recognized published scholarship, and a strong record of teaching at the graduate level.
+The applicant should have a PhD in a relevant discipline, a strong record of internationally-recognized published scholarship, and a strong record of teaching at the graduate level.
 The applicant should also ensure that when they apply, if selected, that they will be on sabbatical or able to take leave to accept the position.

-Applications should be sent electronically in one single PDF document and include cover letter (The cover letter must include an attestation that the applicant will be on sabbatical or other approved leave for the duration of the appointment), a full curriculum vitae, plus a short description of two proposed courses, and should be addressed to Prof. Justin Paulson, Director, Institute of Political Economy, Carleton University and sent via email care of email@example.com.
+Applications should be sent electronically in one single PDF document and include cover letter (The cover letter must include an attestation that the applicant will be on sabbatical or other approved leave for the duration of the appointment), a full curriculum vitae, plus a short description of two proposed courses, and should be addressed to Prof. Justin Paulson, Director, Institute of Political Economy, Carleton University and sent via email care of firstname.lastname@example.org.
 Consideration of complete applications will begin after September 30, 2021 for the Fall 2022 applicant and January 30, 2022 for the Winter applicant.
 The positions will remain open until filled.

 Please indicate in your application if you are a Canadian citizen or permanent resident of Canada.